karthik-r14/Forms/README.md

 # Forms
-An android app.
-Using this app users can :
+An android app for users using which they can :

-*share their details.
+1.Share their details.

-*Rate and give feedback for this app.
+2.Rate and give feedback for this app.